metamaden/recountmethylation_instance/README.md

 6. `get_h5db_gr`: Make an HDF5 database `.h5` file containing the Beta-values (DNAm fractions).
 7. `get_h5se_gr`: Make an HDF5-SummarizedExperiment `h5se` file containing the Beta-values (DNAm fractions).

-You could run the above from an active R session with:
+You could run the above from an active R session by running `R` and then entering the following:

 ```
 library(recountmethylation.pipeline)